VectorEngineering/oppulence-lead-sourcer/libraries/auth/README.md

 # @playbookmedia/auth

-A Next.js authentication package built on top of Clerk, providing seamless authentication with customizable UI components.
+A comprehensive authentication package built on top of Clerk.js, providing seamless authentication and user management capabilities for Next.js applications.

 ## Features